 We should define the dynamic field “IPAddressInformation” to store the NeutrinoAPI response.
 The last point for the invoker is the used event trigger.
-I’m using the event “TicketDynamicFieldUpdate_IPAddress”, because it makes most sense in my scenario:
+I’m using the event “TicketDynamicFieldUpdate_IPAddress” because it makes the most sense in my scenario:

 Next point is to configure the network transport.
 It’s an easy job:

 The used endpoint is “https://neutrinoapi.com”, the controller mapping “/ip-info” and the request method is “POST”.
 You’ll also find this information in the NeutrinoAPI API documentation.